peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  digits come after the radix point (a desired exponent of 0) is considered an "integer arithmetic".</p>

+**Parameters:**

+* <code>desiredExponentInt</code> - The desired exponent for the result.
+The exponent is the number of fractional digits in the result, expressed as a negative number.
+Can also be positive, which eliminates lower-order places from the number.
+For example, -3 means round to the sixteenth (10b^-3, 0.0001b), and 3 means round to the sixteen-place (10b^3, 1000b).
+A value of 0 rounds the number to an integer.

+* <code>ctx</code> - An arithmetic context to control precision and rounding of the result.
+If <code>HasFlags</code> of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+Can be null, in which case the default rounding mode is HalfEven.

 **Returns:**

 * A binary float with the same value as this object but with the